 Your brand personality helps to set the right tone and attract the right kind of clients.
 It makes it easier to build trust with your audience and emphasise what makes your brand different and valuable.

-Get to know your ideal client
+1. Identify your ideal client first

 Like every aspect of branding, creating a brand personality should be a reflection of the kind of client you want to attract.
 Often, this means creating a brand personality that is a lot like your clients themselves.
 That might come in the form of a shared sense of humour or expressing thoughts and feelings in the same way that they do.